richardschoen/iusertools/README.md

 •	```Connect to External Databases and Web Services```
 •	```Expand Your IBM i Utility Toolbox```

-Request an ```iUserTools Consultation``` to talk about your IBM i open-source, developement or operational needs
+Request an ```iUserTools Consultation``` to talk about your IBM i open-source, developement or operational needs.
 <a href="mailto:info@mobigogo.net?">info@mobigogo.net</a>

 MobiGogo Web Site